 Symon is a real estate investor, licensed broker and business consultant based out of Los Angeles CA.

-He currently helps high net worth investors and private real estate funds locate and analyze both residential and commercial investment real estate in CA, TX, CO, AZ, and NV.
+He currently helps private investors and real estate funds locate and analyze both residential and commercial investment real estate in CA, TX, CO, AZ, and NV.

 Previously, he was Head of Marketing Analytics at the Panda Restaurant Group after first serving as a senior financial analyst leading real estate and new store underwriting efforts.

-Prior to that, he led acquisitions efforts on over $400M in commercial real estate investments at a private equity real estate fund.
+Prior to that, he worked on over $400M in commercial real estate investments at a private equity real estate fund.

 Symon is also a cofounder of LearnAirbnb, a consultancy and research group specializing in the home-sharing economy.